 On the way to the Manta rays

 - Do not try to touch the rays, they come close enough to observe them and are covered with a viscous substance that protects them.
-If you touch them, you may remove this "film" and weaken the skate.
+If you touch them, you may remove this "film" and weaken the ray.

 Manta Rays dance

-As you will have understood, we were thrilled as never before by this experience.
+As you will have understood, we were thrilled as never by this experience.
 If we go back to Kona, we'll do it again without hesitation!